Ein Shemer Airfield

 Ein Shemer Airfield (מחנה עין שמר, English: Shemer's Source) is an Israeli Air Force (IAF) base in northern Israel, located approximately 6 km east of Hadera in the Haifa District, named after the nearby kibbutz Ein Shemer.
-It houses no fighter jets or helicopters but UAVs for testing and a defense missile battery with long-range radar.
+It houses no fighter jets or helicopters but UAVs for testing and an Arrow defense missile battery with long-range radar.

 History

 RAF Ein Shemer

 Between 1942 and 1948 it was operated by the British Royal Air Force (RAF) as RAF Ein Shemer.
 During this time, "RAF Ein Shemer was the largest military airfield in the country" and hosted "seven ..RAF squadrons and 1,500 RAF personnel."
 Between the autumn of 1943 and June 1945, it was home to 78 Operational Training Unit training general reconnaissance crews, particularly using ASV radar and the Leigh light.
 It served as the workplace for as many as 600, mainly Arab, workers.
 This made it, in the opinion of its Commanding Officer, ‘the largest camp of its sort for civilian labour in the Middle East’.

 No. 78 Operational Training Unit RAF was formed in February 1944 at Ein Shemer to train general reconnaissance crews, particularly using ASV radar and the Leigh light.